AiKell/SQL-Course-Project/README.md

     avg_yearly_salary DESC;
 ```

-Here's the breakdown of the most demanded skills for software engineers in 2023, based on the 10 highest palying job postings:
+Here's an overview of the most demanded skills for software engineers, based on the 10 highest palying job postings:

 - **Python** and **Go** are leading with a high count of 5.

 - **C++** closely follows with a count of 4 and **AWS** is right behind with a count of 3.

 - Other skills show lower levels of demand with only 1 or 2 listings in the top 10 requiring them.
 Among these are programming languages like **C#** and **Ruby**, as well as machine learning frameworks like **TensorFlow** and **PyTorch**.

 ![Top paying job skills](/assets/2_skill_frequency_histogram.png)